microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/alaska/state_name Active Phase (2)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* The COVID-19 vaccine is now available for anyone living or working in Alaska who is age 16 or older. (see [here](http://dhss.alaska.gov/dph/epi/id/pages/COVID-19/vaccine.aspx))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/american_samoa/state_name